nolasaint/tty-snake/ISSUES.md

 * unable to capture Enter key (notice this on game over screen)

+* if game is paused, powerup timer still decreases

 #### Keyboard Input

 * if compiled to use the keyboard listener thread, a few issues arise: